toufique69/Data_Mining_Preprocessing_and_Modelling/README.md

 # Data_Mining_Preprocessing_and_Modelling
-Exercises from a course at Tampere University
+Exercises from a Master's Degree Course at Tampere University.

 Need MatLab to run these exercises.